zero3smart/steemit/app/help/en/faq.md

 ## What are Steem witnesses?

-The community also elected 'witnesses' to act as Steem’s governance body, making decisions on improving the platform and preventing early adopters who may attempt to make unfair financial gain.
+The community also elected 'witnesses' to act as Steems governance body, making decisions on improving the platform and preventing early adopters who may attempt to make unfair financial gain.

 The Steem blockchain requires a set of people to create blocks and uses a consensus mechanism called Delegated Proof of Stake, or DPOS, in combination with Proof of Work.
 The people delegated to create these blocks are called witnesses and miners.

-Steemit leverages Steem because the founders of Steemit believe Steem’s decentralized governance model makes Steem an excellent platform for supporting long term success of its social network and digital points.
+Steemit leverages Steem because the founders of Steemit believe Steems decentralized governance model makes Steem an excellent platform for supporting long term success of its social network and digital points.

 ## How can I vote for witnesses?